GlenPr/FPFP5_code/README.md

 # FPFP5_code
+Code transparency repository for a aging health study.
 Boilerplate imputation and analysis scripts for an analysis of ELSA, HRS and NHANES data.
 The packages used are standard.
 There are no noteworthy contributions in this code.